waggle-sensor/core/README.md

 waggle_topic=/edge_processor,Waggle Core Software
 -->

-# core
+# Node Stack - Core

-core software shared by both the node controller and guest node
+This repo contains software and tool common to both the node controller and edge processor.
+This includes tools for various tasks such as managing deployment states, controlling plugins and heartbeating.